srl295/srl295.github.io/source/resume.md

 #### 2019-2020: Project Manager, G11n Tech Team

 - Took over a project team in mid-cycle on short notice.
 - Organized sprint plans
 - Responsible for communicating with stakeholders as to progress and bringing closure on requirements

-- Scope of project management role continued to expand to include development teams in Asia, North America, Europe and Africa.
+- Scope of project management role included development teams in Asia, North America, Europe and Africa.
 - Saw the completion of a flagship web app and underlying cloud translation services through v1.0 to UAT